POSTAGE SPECIAL: Pay

 order, shipping address and Email address.
 All your financial information stays with PayPal and never enters our website.
 YOU DO NOT HAVE TO BE A MEMBER OF PAYPAL.
 YOU MAY PLACE YOUR ORDER AS A GUEST AT CHECKOUT. |

-What you should consider in buying a: Hand
+What you should consider in buying a: Hand Held Magnifier.
+A hand

-Held Magnifier.
-A hand held book magnifying glass is compact, portable and usually
+held book magnifying glass is compact, portable and usually inexpensive but after a period of time

-hard to use - Hand held book magnifying glass should be comfortable
+your hand will tire.
+Those with a hand tremor will find a hand magnifier hard to use - Hand held book magnifying glass should be comfortable to hold.

-- The magnifying book reader lens should be distortion free.
+book reader lens should be distortion free.

 What you should consider in buying a Hands Free Magnifier A hands